sdziallas/comp55/docs/labs/9-Github.md

 that they should now have, that is when you should push the code to github.

-Once hacklash has pushed, have the martyr pull the latest results, and verify that they have the same history.
+With the hacklash successfully pushing, have the martyr pull the latest results, and verify that they both have the same history.
 Notice that when the martyr pulled, their version of the code was replaced with the newest version.
-This is what generally happens when you pull, it will not only fetch the information from the server, but also change your code so that you have the latest changes in your project's files.
-So far the hackslash and martyr should have the latest changes, and the others should not.
-This is important before moving on, if not you can just repeat this step to make additional changes to the code.
+This is what generally happens when you **pull**, it will not only fetch the information from the server, but also change your code so that you have the latest changes in your project's files. *So far the hackslash and martyr should have the latest changes, and the others should not.* This is important before moving on, if not you can just repeat this step to make additional changes to the code.
 No need to revert back.